 This troublesome trio are our resident sheep.
 They have huge personalities and LOVE their food!
 Bella (left) and Bernard (middle) came in to us in September 2022 at 6months old, after being hand-reared.
 Hetty (right) arrived in May 2019 because she’d been abandoned.
 Together, they all make excellent lawn-mowers!

 Rocky was one of a number of poultry that was abandoned in a local woods.
 Luckily some kind members of the public came to feed the abandoned poultry daily until they were all caught and rehomed.
-Thanks to the amazing teamwork, Rocky now lives with his eight lovely ladies.
-He is a proud cockerel – and we think he’s a rather dashing chap too!
+Thanks to the amazing teamwork, Rocky now lives with his girlfriend Candy.
+Candy came to us in 2021, and is enjoying her retirement with Rocky.

 Melvin & Lucy